-The mission of the Beaver College of Health Sciences is to elevate health and quality of life in our region and beyond by preparing future leaders through transformative education, collaborative research and community engagement.
+The mission of the Beaver College of Health Sciences is to elevate health and well-being in our region and beyond by preparing future professionals through transformative and inclusive education, collaborative research, and community engagement.

-The vision of the Beaver College of Health Sciences is to be a national leader in interprofessional education and innovative scholarship focused on sustainable health and quality of life.
+The vision of the Beaver College of Health Sciences is to be a leader in inclusive education and innovative scholarship focused on health equity, resilience, and sustainability.

 The Beaver College of Health Sciences embraces the following core values that guide us in achieving our vision and fulfilling our mission.
 We are committed to:

 - WELLNESS - Building and preserving a community culture of health

 - COMMUNITY - Creating, growing and learning together

 - INCLUSION - Appreciating differences and fostering a supportive environment

 - EQUITY - Striving to eliminate health disparities and promote access to care

 - ADVOCACY - Advancing equitable health care and policies